-- 1 The M3/M4 function programmed before the cycle call remains in effect. - 2 No spindle stop and no oriented spindle stop will be performed.
-Q336 is not taken into account. - 3 The control positions the tool at the contour start radius Q491, taking the selected machining operation (inside/outside Q529) and the set-up clearance to side Q357 into account.
-The described contour is not automatically extended by a set-up clearance.
-An extension of the contour must be programmed in the subprogram.
-At the beginning of the machining operation, the control positions the tool at rapid traverse in the tool axis direction to the contour starting point!
-Make sure that there is no material at the contour starting point! - 4 The control machines the defined contour using a rotating spindle (M3/M4).
+- 1 The M3/M4 function programmed before the cycle call remains in effect. - 2 No spindle stop and no spindle orientation will be performed.
+Q336 is not taken into account - 3 The control positions the tool at the contour start radius Q491, taking the selected machining operation (inside/outside, Q529) and the set-up clearance to the side, Q357, into account.
+The described contour is not automatically extended by a set-up clearance; you need to program it in the subprogram. - 4 The control machines the defined contour using a rotating spindle (M3/M4).
 The principal axes of the working plane move on a circle, whereas the spindle axis does not follow. - 5 At the end point of the contour, the control retracts the tool perpendicularly to the set-up clearance. - 6 Finally, the control retracts the tool to the clearance height.

-An example is provided at the end of this section, see Page 394.
+An example is provided at the end of this section, see Page 419.